 Babson Park is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Babson Park is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Babson Park who work in food service (24.39%), office and administrative support (22.44%), and personal care services (11.71%).

-Babson Park is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Babson Park doesn't have a public transportation system that people use for their commute.

 Babson Park ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 2.36% of people over 25 have a college degree.